hphelion/documentation/devplatform/helion/user/deploy/languages/java.html.md

 For more information on working with object storage, see the [HP Helion OpenStack&reg; Object Storage Service Overview](/helion/openstack/services/object/overview/).

-For information about authentication, see [Authenticating with Access Key and Token](/als/v1/user/deploy/languages/java/authentication/).

 ## Using JDBC[](#using-jdbc "Permalink to this headline")

 It is possible to access the database services using the standard JDBC